For IT teams deploying Mac computers, the question is: To create local IT admin accounts on those computers or not?

 Alternatives to the Local Admin Account

-Some Mac admins have decided that they do not really need to access the end-user device with a separate admin user account.
-If you decide you're one of them, there are some alternatives that can reach a similar end goal.
+Some IT teams have decided that they do not really need to access the user device with a separate admin user account.
+If that's your organization's policy, there are some alternatives that can reach a similar end goal.

 One popular option is to use the FileVault Personal Recovery Key (PRK) to access a Mac when necessary.
 This is a great option because an MDM solution can be used to enable FileVault and then escrow the recovery key once it is generated.
 That done, admins can use those keys to access the Mac computer when needed.